C191068/Ali_Khatami_Lottery7/README.md

 Since performUpkkep is identified in the AutomationCompatible interface it is now gonna <br>
 be override <br>

-We gonna do alit bit valaidation <br>
+We gonna do a lit bit valaidation because right now anybody can call our performUpkeep function <br>